Welcome to Little Horse Creek… where it is…

 crisp mountain morns.

-In the summer we get to watch the horses being…
+In the summer we watch the horses being…

 lethargic.